-For Employees Transferring from the Medical Center to the University
+Employees Transferring from the Medical Center to the University

-If you transfer employment from the Medical Center to the University or are rehired by the University following a termination of employment with the Medical Center and you have completed at least one Year of Service, you will continue or commence participation in ERIP as of your transfer date or rehire date, provided you are hired by the University as an Eligible Employee and are at least 21 years of age.
+If you transfer employment from the Medical Center to the University or are rehired by the University following a termination of employment with the Medical Center and you have met the participation requirements outlined under Eligibility for CRP, you will continue or commence participation in CRP as of your transfer date or rehire date, provided you are hired by the University as an Eligible Employee.

-If you transfer employment from the Medical Center to the University or are rehired by the University following a termination of employment with the Medical Center prior to completing one Year of Service, you will participate in ERIP once you satisfy the requirements for participation.
-In other words, you will be treated like any other new hire of the University except that your periods of employment with the Medical Center will be taken into account for purposes of determining Years of Service.
+If you transfer employment from the Medical Center to the University or are rehired by the University following a termination of employment with the Medical Center prior to meeting the participation requirements, you will participate in CRP once you satisfy the requirements for participation.
+In other words, you will be treated like any other new hire of the University.